 VVR is located at the west end of Lake Edison.
 To get to VVR, you’ll first need to hike the 1.5 mile detour from the JMT to get to the boat launch area on the east side of the lake.
 Here you have a choice to either take a boat shuttle for a small fee (recommended) or hike the 4.5 miles to VVR.
 A variety of lodging options, showers, restrooms, and laundry are available.
 They have a full service restaurant with great food.
 The resort holds boxes for a fee and allows thru-hikers to camp free in a small campground outside the restaurant.
 You can reach VVR at 559-259-4000 or visit their website for full resupply directions.
 If you’re planning on mailing a resupply package to VVR, don’t use United States Postal Service (USPS) – it will be returned.
 VVR is serious when it says use UPS only.
 Ship UPS package to:

 - Your NameVermillion Valley Resortc/o Rancheria Garage62311 Huntington Lake, CA 93634

 *According to VVR, this address IS correct; however, the UPS will say that it is not.
 Please have the UPS clerk override the system with this address.
 It WILL get delivered at this address.

 Muir Trail Ranch (mile 110)

-Located near the halfway point, 110 miles from Happy Isles, and only 2 miles off the trail, the Muir Trail Ranch will hold mailed resupply packages for a fee.
+Located near the halfway point – 110 miles from Happy Isles – and only two miles off the trail, Muir Trail Ranch will hold mailed resupply packages for a fee.
 The Ranch also has a small sundry shop (matches, lighters, batteries, postcards), a restaurant, rooms for rent, and hot springs to soak in.